svin24/svin24.github.io/content/blog/visurf-announcement.md

-To support the third goal, I plan on overhauling [sourcehut's][3] frontend[^1], and in the course of that work we will be building a new HTML+CSS framework (think Bootstrap) which treats smaller browsers like NetSurf a first-class target.
+To support the third goal, I plan on overhauling [sourcehut's][3] frontend[^1], and in the course of that work we will be building a new HTML+CSS framework (think Bootstrap) which treats smaller browsers like NetSurf as a first-class target.
 The goal for this effort will be to provide a framework that allows for conservative use of newer browser features, with suitable fallbacks, with enough room for each website to express its own personality in a manner which is